YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 Note that a race condition exists for a multi-threaded application: after a call that returns an error, it is possible for another call from a different thread to perturb the value of $zstatus.
+See the Important Notes in the `Threads`_ discussion.

 ----------
 $zyrelease